tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 ### Shutdown

-The code base for shutdown can be found here @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L247).
+The code base for shutdown can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L247).
 The explanation about `Shutdown` state can be found @ref[here](../../commons/create-component.md#shutdown).

 ![shutdown](media/shutdown.png)